Zanderthegreat12/UW-Roomie/README.md

   1. Report bugs here: https://github.com/Zanderthegreat12/UW-Roomie/issues
   2. Bug Reports should include the following information: <br>
     - The screen(s) where the bug occurs <br>
-    - What event triggered the bug (if applicable)
+    - What event triggered the bug (if applicable) <br>
+    - What the expected value/screen is supposed to be <br>
-    - What the bug actually is
+    - What the actual value/screen is

 Known Bugs:
 - Not all matches show up after creating survey.